hrasto/hrasto.github.io/content/posts/001-segmenters-intro.md

         chunk_types = None,
     )

-This helper building function also loads various chunking-specific segmentations:
+This helper also loads various chunking-specific segmentations:

     print(corpus.list_available_segmentations())

     >>> ['POS', 'chunk_type', 'sent_num', 'chunk_num']

-Now you can iterate over the corpus using any of the segmentations or their combinations, for example:
+Now you can iterate over the corpus using any of the segmentations, or their combinations.
+For example:

     for seg in corpus.segments('chunk_type'):
         ...